 Graduate Degrees Offered

 The Department of Earth Sciences offers Master of Science degrees in Earth Sciences with concentrations in Geology, Hydrology, Oceanography, Ocean Mapping, and Geochemical Systems.
 Thesis and non-thesis options are available for all degrees.
 The core curriculum differs somewhat among degrees.
+Students admitted to the M.S. program normally have a Bachelor's degree in Earth Sciences or a related discipline and have completed at least two semesters each of calculus, chemistry, and some combination of physics and/or biology.
+Students with deficiencies in their undergraduate course work can sometimes make these up during their first year of graduate school.
 Select a degree below for more information.

 |Click image for Department Brochure

 |You will need Acrobat Reader to view this flyer|